-Find a way out to a better rate.
+Find a way out to a better rate and mortgage.

 For your insured or uninsured mortgage, switch to a better deal.

-Starting November 21, uninsured mortgages finally join eligible insured mortgages by not having to re-qualify through the federal mortgage stress test to switch lenders.
+Starting November 21, 2024, some uninsured mortgage situations join eligible insured mortgages by not having to re-qualify through the federal mortgage stress test to switch lenders.

-You'll be able to qualify at your mortgage contract rate (assuming the lender has had time to implement this recent change).
-That means you won't be held hostage to your bank's offer, and you can look around for your best deal.
+That means a better chance of qualifying at your mortgage contract rate (assuming the lender has had time to implement this recent change) and not being held hostage to your bank's offer, opening up the ability to look for a better deal.

 Have you had your mortgage for a while?
 You may think your mortgage is no longer insured against default.
 But if you haven't made any major changes, like a refinance or amortization change, the insurance may still be intact for switching and accessing a lower insured rate.